daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 BasicTranscriptionData

+HandlePidRegistration:   This class loads CMDI data and retrieves already existing or newly registered Handle PIDs for URLs from specific XML elements.
+The function has a fixing option: false
+The function can be used on:
+CmdiData

 IAAFunctionality:   This class calculates IAA according to Krippendorff's alpha for exb files; only cares for annotation labels, assuming that transcription structure and text remains the same.
 Checks and puts them in